cassianoperin/Orion-CHIP8-Emulator/README.md

 2) INPUT: When the first key is pressed, freeze the emulation by a second (with input_keyboard_remaps() enabled).
 Table and update value?
 Pointer?

 3) display_draw strange in main, review and set @60hz when debug or every cycle

-4) quirk: quirk_ClockProgram_fonts - map when to load the fonts